Community Right to Challenge

 The Community Right to Challenge came into force on 27 June 2012.
 We have received no formal expressions of interest since the right came into force.

-The 2017/18 window of opportunity is now open and will run until 1 March 2018.
+The 2017/18 window of opportunity is now closed.
+The next window of opportunity will open on 1st January 2019 and close on 1st March 2019.
 We will not consider expressions of interest outside this period.

 These services will move into the Community Right to Challenge process towards the end of their current contract: